Review a skill against best practices

 Before publishing skills, validate them locally:

-Fix issues locally, then publish.
+Fix any issues locally, then publish.
 The registry will show updated review scores.
+For fixing issues with skill reviews, use the optimise flag.

 Next steps